 Founded in 2008 by Dr. Bruno Paillard, Convergence Instruments is a global designer and producer of affordable, high-performance solutions for data acquisition and analysis.
 We design and manufacture small but powerful data loggers with embedded acoustic measurement, temperature measurement, motion sensor, and vibration measurement capabilities for both the consumer market and a wide variety of commercial/professional OEM markets.

-All current Convergence Instruments’ data logging instruments have LabVIEWTM drivers and/or data management/analysis software available for download free of charge.
+All current Convergence Instruments’ data logging instruments have data management and analysis software available free of charge.

 In addition to the data loggers shown here on our website, we also offer design of custom instruments for specific individual customer needs.
 Please don’t hesitate to contact us if you have a special requirement that’s not covered by our standard designs or not available elsewhere on the market.
 We thrive on finding solutions to difficult challenges.